NHS Vasectomy

 When Should I Seek Treatment?

-• If you’re certain you do not want (more) children
+If you’re certain you do not want (more) children

-• If long-term or permanent contraception is desired
+If permanent contraception is desired

-• After careful counselling and discussion with your partner
+After counselling and discussion with your partner

 What is the NHS Criteria for this procedure?